wp-plugins/groundwork/readme.txt

 == Screenshots ==

+1. Your Bookshelf
+2. Easy Organization and Navigation
-1. Creating a Book
+3. Creating a Book
 2. Organizing Books, Chapters, Sections
 3. Creating a Resource Tile
 4. Adding a Tile to a Section
-5. Your Bookshelf
-6. Easy Organization and Navigation

 == Frequently asked questions ==